Reach Your Goal in 12 Weeks▷Half Marathon Training Plan

 Boston Athletic Association High-Performance Coach & adidas Running Coach

 Along with the creation of “hard” days and “easy” days in training, we also came to understand that we need to train at more than just one or two different running paces during a training week.
-We need to integrate many different running speeds to maximize both the aerobic and anaerobic energy systems regardless of the upcoming race distance.
-The integration of a multi-pace training regimen into the cycle helps to get us fitter faster and with less overall hard days in the week.
+We need to integrate many different running speeds into our half marathon training plan to maximize both the aerobic and anaerobic energy systems regardless of the upcoming race distance.
+The integration of a multi-pace training regimen into the cycle helps to get us fitter faster and with fewer overall hard days in the week.

 1. Multi-Pace Interval Training